praxharrr/legalsaathi/README.md

    ▼
 answer (GPT-OSS 120B, JSON mode)
    • retrieved sections are the ONLY citable source
-   • structured output, so the format can't drift
+   • structured output: rights, steps, forum, follow-up questions, and a case title
    │
    ▼
-UI renders the answer + every section it drew on, expandable
+UI renders the answer, every section it drew on, suggested follow-ups, and a downloadable case summary
 ```

 ## The corpus